Eren121/CppColorGradient/README.md

 # Colors

-`gradient::Colors` is a typedef to `std::valarray`.
+`gradient::Color` is a typedef to `std::valarray`.
 Though the module can work with any valarray size, typically 3-component for RGB and 4 for RGBA, when hen using gradients with that, take care of that every element has the same size.

 # Exemple